 - Manage resource allocation without the risk of overallocation or under allocation

 - Identify the current project and task progress at a glance (you won’t have to conduct never-ending review meetings anymore)

 - Easily analyze critical project planning data like budget and resource management, and project process with simpler project charts instead of manually going through large data-sets

 The Most Popular Project Management Chart: Gantt Chart

 Even if you don’t know much about project management charts, you’ve probably heard of “Gantt charts”.

-I mean, if project management charts are superheroes of the project management universe, then the Gannt chart is Batman and Superman rolled into one!
+I mean, if project management charts are superheroes of the project management tools universe, then this one is Batman and Superman rolled into one!